szczyglis-dev/py-gpt/README.md

 **2.4.19 (2024-11-22)**

-- Added new LLM providers for Llama-index: HuggingFaceAPI and LocalAI.
+- Added new LLM providers for LlamaIndex: HuggingFaceAPI and LocalAI.
 - The IPython interpreter now returns local paths to generated files and images (mapped to: %workdir%/ipython/).
 - Refactored legacy Agent and Expert modes.
 - Fixed Expert mode initialization.